 The Reducing unintentional injuries among children and young people guidance presents 3 action areas you can apply to help reduce the numbers of children injured and killed.
 It also describes 4 steps you can take with local partners to build robust injury prevention strategies.

-PHE’s National Child and Maternal Health Intelligence Network produces these resources for commissioners and other health professionals to help them improve services.
+PHE’s National Child and Maternal Health Intelligence Network produce these resources for commissioners and other health professionals to help them improve services.
 For further guidance and information about the tools and analysis please email email@example.com.

 Older information from the network is available on the UK Government Web Archive.